Lately, at the gym, clients and colleagues have been discussing whether consuming green tea boost fat burning.

 Which Green Tea Is Best For Burning Fat?

 Based on my observations, matcha seems to be the most effective green tea for fat burning among my clients.

 Delving into the biochemistry of green tea reveals that its weight loss properties are largely attributed to catechins and caffeine, which play a pivotal role in enhancing energy metabolism, thereby contributing to the fat-burning process.

 Matcha contains significantly more epigallocatechin-3-gallate (EGCG) than other green teas, which may increase its weight loss and fat-burning benefits .

 Matcha is processed differently than other green teas, ground into a powder instead of the loose-leaf form of other green teas, which almost makes it a green tea extract of some sort as it’s much more potent than the regular one.

 For a couple of weeks prior to harvesting, the matcha plant is left entirely in the shade.

-This process increases the chlorophyll, which increases the caffeine, 80mg per cup, versus loose leaf green tea’s 35 mg .
+This process increases the chlorophyll, which increases the caffeine, 80mg per cup, versus loose leaf green tea’s 35 mg, according to the Molecules .

 Does Green Tea Burn Belly Fat?